chaitu2201/Docker-course/README.md

 In simple words, you can understand as containerization is a concept or technology and Docker Implements Containerization.

-Docker is a set of platform as a service that uses OS level virtualization where as VMware uses Hardware level Virtualization.
+Dockeris a set of platform as a service that uses OS level virtualization where as VMware uses Hardware level Virtualization.

+Docker is  open source centralized platform designed to create , deploy and run applications written in GO language.

 Note: Docker was relased in Mar 2013 developed by solomon Hykes and Sebastain Patel.